Senior Systems Engineer

 • Firewalls are network security devices that monitor and control incoming and outgoing traffic based on predefi...read more

-Q27.
-What is the difference between where and having clause?
+Q. What is the difference between the WHERE and HAVING clauses?

 Ans.